-There were about 69,000 jobs for Title Examiner, Abstractor, or Searcher in 2016 (in the United States).
+In 2016, there was an estimated number of 69,000 jobs in the United States for Title Examiner, Abstractor, or Searcher.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Title Examiner, Abstractor, or Searcher by 2026.
 There will be an estimated 6,000 positions for Title Examiner, Abstractor, or Searcher per year.

 The states with the most job growth for Title Examiner, Abstractor, or Searcher are Utah, North Dakota, and Arizona.
 Watch out if you plan on working in Alaska, West Virginia, or Wisconsin.
 These states have the worst job growth for this type of profession.